tim-minter/watson-assistant-app-connect/README.md

 # Create an instance of IBM App Connect

-To create a new instance of APP Connect, go to your cloud account and search the catalogue for App Connect.
+To create a new instance of APP Connect, go to your cloud account and search the catalogue for App Connect or click [here](https://cloud.ibm.com/catalog/services/app-connect).
 Follow the setup steps and choose the Lite plan.

-Once the setup completes open App Connect, go to Manage and then Launch App Connect.
+Once the setup completes open IBM App Connect, go to Manage and then Launch App Connect.

 Go to the Dashboard section and then click the New button and select Flows for an API.
-Then give you API a name and give your model a name as shown below.
+Then give your API a name and give your model a name as shown below.

 ![Image of Architecture](/images/apicreation.png)

 Click Create Model and set your API properties.
 I've set mine as shown below.
+All the fields are required exactly as shown in this tutorial except for responseData.
+I used that to return raw data in my test but we don't discuss that here.

 ![Image of Architecture](/images/apiproperties.png)